 The Child and Youth Advocate is an independent statutory officer of the PEI Legislative Assembly appointed under the PEI Child and Youth Advocate Act.
-The Child and Youth Advocate is responsible to provide oversight of government funded reviewable programs and services delivered to children, youth and their families.
-Staff of the Office of the Child and Youth Advocate (OCYA) support the Child and Youth Advocate's mandate to promote the human rights of all PEI children and youth.
+The Child and Youth Advocate is responsible to provide oversight of government-funded reviewable programs and services delivered to children, youth and their families.
+Staff of the Office of the Child and Youth Advocate support the Child and Youth Advocate's mandate to promote the human rights of all PEI children and youth.

-The Child and Youth Advisory Committee of the PEI Office of the Child and Youth Advocate reports directly to the Child and Youth Advocate, in an advisory role, to help inform the work of the OCYA on matters of importance to children and youth.
+The Child and Youth Advisory Committee of the PEI Office of the Child and Youth Advocate reports directly to the Child and Youth Advocate, in an advisory role, to help inform the work of the Office of the Child and Youth Advocate on matters of importance to children and youth.